 - 5. The candidates who meet the access requirement defined in article 5, paragraph 5, must provide a certified photocopy of the official Spanish bachelor's degree or a certified photocopy of the provisional supplementary certificate, provided that its issue date is less than one year ago. - 6.
 The candidates who meet the access requirement defined in article 5, paragraph 6, must provide a certified photocopy of the official university degree or a certified photocopy of the provisional supplementary certificates, provided that its issue date is less than one year ago, and a certified photocopy of the certificate which accredits a favourable assessment of at least two years of training in a programme to obtain the official qualification for any of the Health Sciences specializations. - 7.
 The candidates who meet the access requirement defined in article 5, paragraph 7, must provide a certified photocopy of the corresponding certificate and accredit the level of training, as stipulated in article 6. - 8.
 The candidates who meet the access requirement defined in article 5, paragraph 8, must provide a certified photocopy of the official university doctoral degree or a certified photocopy of the provisional supplementary certificate. - 9.
-The candidates who meet the access requirement defined in article 5, paragraph 9, must provide a certified photocopy of the official university certificate as pre-EHEA graduate, architect or engineer and a certified photocopy of the advanced studies diploma (DEA) or the certificate of having attained research proficiency.

-• Amended by agreement of the Executive Board on 21 November 2016.
+The candidates who meet the access requirement defined in article 5, paragraph 9, must provide a certified photocopy of the official university certificate as pre-EHEA graduate, architect or engineer and a certified photocopy of the advanced studies diploma (DEA) or the certificate of having attained research proficiency. - Amended by agreement of the Executive Board on 21 November 2016. - 2 and 4 amended by agreement of the Executive Board on 24 July 2023.